 Extended postnatal home visiting programs

-By Swedish government decision 16 December 2024, SBU has been commissioned to compile evidence on interventions within social services aimed at promoting mental well being and preventing poor mental health among children and young people.
+SBU has been commissioned by the Swedish government to compile evidence on interventions within social services aimed at promoting mental well being and preventing poor mental health among children and young people.

 Reading time approx. 1 minute Publication type: